Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Introduction

 Additionally, progressing from laboratory-based experiments or demonstrations over installed fiber in a loopback configuration to deployed fiber links with separated measurement nodes is crucial for proving quantum networks are compatible with real-world classical networks.
-Coexistence between separated nodes has been demonstrated with independent classsical communications for WCS~\cite{mao_qkd2018, berrevoets_mdiqkd2022,dynes_cambridge_qkd, peng_qkd_osc2025}, but previous works only coexist with low-power synchronization signals for entanglement-based experiments~\cite{kapoor_fermi_argonne_sync, nist_ent_dist}.
+In order to enable real-time measurement between remote locations, high-precision timing synchronization is pivotal for high\nobreakdash-rate quantum sources with narrow coincidence windows.
+Previous works have investigated the distribution of quantum entanglement in dark fiber with GPS\nobreakdash-based synchronization, but were limited by relative timing drifts of~13\,ps/s between clocks~\cite{neumann_dark_entdist2022}.
+Implementations of optical synchronization over fiber have enabled near picosecond-level timing precision~\cite{argonne_entdist2025, nist_ent_dist} for quantum communication links between separated buildings within the same facility.
+White Rabbit synchronization, which relies on a protocol combining Synchronous Ethernet (SyncE) with IEEE-1588 Precision Time Protocol (PTP), is emerging as a leading synchronization method for high\nobreakdash-precision applications in quantum networks, with an experimentally-demonstrated timing deviation of only~4\,ps~\cite{WR_protocol,nist_conference}.
+Furthermore, coexistence between separated nodes has been demonstrated with independent classical communications for WCS~\cite{mao_qkd2018, berrevoets_mdiqkd2022,dynes_cambridge_qkd, peng_qkd_osc2025}, but previous works only coexist with low-power synchronization signals for entanglement-based experiments~\cite{kapoor_fermi_argonne_sync, nist_ent_dist}.
 To the best of our knowledge, no prior entanglement-based experiments have demonstrated coexistence with independent classical traffic over deployed fiber without a loopback.